nayo-project/nayo/README.md

 [Here is the doc](https://docs.mongodb.com/manual/crud/), you can learn about the orignal operation CURD in detail.

-In the end, **All attributes except the 【db】 of the workPack should not be discarded**.

 OK, all these are about the introduction of the workList and workPack, if you still have question, you can commit issue for help.